clustermin/fastcron/src/content/docs/blog/free-cron-job-services.md

 The timeout limit is only 5 seconds.
 After that, they will stop waiting for your script to complete.
 No email notifications when cronjob fails.

-By the way, they require you to log in to your free account once a month.
+They require you to log in and renew your free account once a month.

 ## Other web cron services